Michael-Amar-95/Michael-Amar-95/README.md

-# 👋 Hi, I'm **Michael Amar**
+# 👋 Hi, I'm **Michael Amar****

 **Data Scientist | Computer Vision & Deep Learning | Bioinformatics MSc**

-I am a data scientist and deep learning researcher with a strong background in computer vision, machine learning, and computational biology.
-Holds an **M.Sc. in Computer Science & Biology** from **Tel Aviv University**, with an **Excellence Scholarship** from the Edmond J. Safra Bioinformatics Program.
+* M.Sc. in Computer Science & Biology from Tel Aviv University, awarded an Excellence Scholarship from the Edmond J. Safra Bioinformatics Program.
-Graduated **B.Sc. in Computer Science & Biology with honors**.
+* B.Sc. in Computer Science & Biology, graduated with honors.
+* 📫 How to reach me: **[michaeldanamar@gmail.com](mailto:michaeldanamar@gmail.com)**

+---

+## 🚀 About Me

+A data scientist and deep learning researcher with a strong background in computer vision, machine learning, and computational biology.

+* Passionate about data‑driven research and real‑world impact.
+* Experienced in deep learning, computer vision, and bioinformatics algorithms.
+* Enjoy solving complex interdisciplinary problems.
+* Strong analytical mindset with hands‑on experience in model deployment and scalable pipelines.

 ---